Using Metadynamics to Reveal Extractant Conformational Free Energy Landscapes: Simulation methodology

 CMD uses semi-empirical force fields to describe the interaction between bonded and nonbonded atoms in the simulation system.
 By solving the Newtonian equation of motion, atomic positions are propagated with time, from which ensemble quantities are averaged and compared with experiments.
 One of the challenges of CMD is that the simulated system is often ``trapped'' in local minima on the free energy surface (FES), which prevents the CMD from exploring the entire configurational space.
 The detailed underlying theory of how MTD works is beyond the scope of this work; instead, we will only briefly introduce the concept of MTD.
 MTD is a type of advanced sampling method that operates by spawning history-dependent Gaussian bias potentials to the original FES, which discourages the system from re-visiting low-energetic configurations and eventually helps to ``escape'' local energy minima.
 The MTD simulation will stop when the whole configurational space is explored, and the negative of the summation of all spawned Gaussian bias potentials will be removed from the original FES.

 For all simulations, we model the extractants using the \underline{G}eneral \underline{A}MBER \underline{F}orce \underline{F}ield (GAFF2) \cite{he2020fast} with partial charges using the Austin Model 1 with bond charge correction (AM1-BCC) method. \cite{jakalian2000fast,jakalian2002fast} We also test the Optimized Potentials for Liquid Simulations (OPLS) force field \cite{jorgensen1996development} (see below).
 The parameter set for dodecane is taken from an optimized GAFF model to prevent unphysical freezing at room temperature. \cite{vo2015computational} The Lorentz-Berthelot mixing rule is used for all Lennard-Jones cross-term interactions.
 A \textit{trans} extractant molecule is packed with 150 dodecane molecules using PACKMOL \cite{martinez2009packmol}.
-The simulation boxe volumes are equilibrated for 1 ns in NPT ensembles with a Nose-Hoover style thermostat and barostat \cite{martyna1994constant,parrinello1981polymorphic,shinoda2004rapid} at 303 K and 1 atmosphere.
-Then, simulations are switched to NVT ensemble with Nose-Hoover style thermostat at 303 K for 100 ns MTD sampling.
+The simulation box volumes are equilibrated for 1 ns in NPT ensembles with a Nose-Hoover style thermostat and barostat \cite{martyna1994constant,parrinello1981polymorphic,shinoda2004rapid} at 303 K and 1 atmosphere.
+Then, simulations are switched to NVT ensemble with Nose-Hoover style thermostat at 303 K for 150 ns MTD sampling.
 All simulations are carried out with a 1 fs timestep.
 For MTD simulations, every 1000 steps, a Gaussian bias potential is added to the dihedral angles $\psi$ and $\phi$ defined in \cref{fig:molecules}.
+The rate of spawning the bias potential should be slower than the relaxation of the amphiphilic tails of the extractant in solution.
+For the rate we used in this work, \citeauthor{dasari2020conformational} has reported that it worked for a similar system in ionic liquids. \cite{dasari2020conformational} In addition to that, we cross-check that this hyperparameter can produce conformational free energy landscapes which satisfy the assumed symmetry of the malonamide extractants due to the definition of $\phi$ and $\psi$.
+More details on the symmetry of extractant molecules are discussed in the next section.
 The height of the potential is 0.5 kJ/mol, and the width is 0.1 rad for both $\psi$ and $\phi$.
-We use LAMMPS \cite{thompson2022lammps} as the CMD engine, and MTD simulations are performed with the open source, community-developed PLUMED software package. \cite{tribello2014plumed}
+Convergence tests have been carried out to ensure that the 150 ns is sufficient to provide energetic information, especially for low energy areas with $\Delta F <$ 50 kJ/mol.
+These results are shown in Figures 1S to 14S in SI.
+We use LAMMPS \cite{thompson2022lammps} as the CMD engine, and MTD simulations are performed with the open source, community-developed PLUMED software package. \cite{tribello2014plumed} Input scripts for LAMMPS and PLUMED are provided through Zenodo: http://10.5281/zenodo.10127153.